 3. All entries must be in English or contain English subtitles (unless special arrangements have been made with festival.)

-NOTE: For shorts and Web series if selected your final screening copy must be:
+NOTE: For shorts and Web series and TV pilots if selected your final screening copy must be:

 Quicktime .mov format

 Uncompressed Stereo or 5.1 surround Linear PCM audio embedded in the QT file

 1 second of black & silence at the beginning and end of the QT files